What are the top 7 security analytics use cases for businesses? Why should your enterprise invest in a more analytical cybersecurity solution?

 Your users interact with your IT infrastructure all of the time, and their behaviors determine the success or failure of your cybersecurity.
 Therefore, your security analytics need to monitor your employees for unusual behaviors which can indicate an insider threat or a compromised account.

-One of the most renown security analytics use cases, user behavior analysis or UEBA follows behaviors across time.
+One of the most renowned security analytics use cases, user behavior analysis or UEBA follows behaviors across time.
 It can correlate potentially malicious activities by looking for suspicious patterns.
 Indeed, UEBA provides visibility into your IT environment, compiling user activities from multiple datasets into complete profiles.

 3. Network Traffic Analysis